odersky/sips/drafts/inlinemeta.md

 term and type arguments of inline methods become available as their representations, while signatures of inline methods are recursively transformed according to the rules above.

-As a consequence of how inline reductions work, by-value term parameters of encloding inline methods will be passed to macro scopes as trees representing references to temporary variables generated to respect by-value semantics.
+As a consequence of how inline reductions work, by-value term parameters of enclosing inline methods will be passed to macro scopes as trees representing references to temporary variables generated to respect by-value semantics.
 In order for a macro scope to get access to representations of actual arguments of an enclosing inline method, corresponding parameters need to be declared as by-name,